Tom Villard: Death

 On November 14, 1994, five days shy of his 41st birthday, Villard died of AIDS-related pneumonia.

-As a tribute to him, a non-profit foundation was created by his partner Chambliss, close friend Caren Kaye, and his friend and chiropractor Cheryl Revkin.
+As a tribute to him, a non-profit foundation was created by his partner Scott Chambliss, close friend Caren Kaye, and his friend and chiropractor Cheryl Revkin.
 The Tom Villard Foundation was a Silver Lake community-based effort which engaged local businesses to provide free goods and services for community members living with AIDS.
 The beneficiaries were the client base of the former Silver Lake AIDS support organization, Being Alive.
 The Tom Villard Foundation no longer exists.
 Being Alive is now headquartered in West Hollywood.